Yu-Tsern/DigitalCertificateLab/lab1/README.md

                 SSLCertificateKeyFile /etc/ssl/private/jhuws.key
 ```

-In line 2, replace "default" with the IP address you just found.
+In line 2, replace "\_default\_" with the IP address you just found.
 Do not remove “:443” after the IP addres.
 It is the port number for SSL connection.
 In line 4, insert a line and specify your ServerName.
 Note that this should be consistent with your previous setting while generating CSR.
 In line 32 and 33, change the directory to where your certificate and private key are stored.
 Save all these changes and use

 ```
 sudo a2enmod ssl